tokenzoo/tokenzoo.github.io/primitives.md

 }

 h3 {
-    font-size: 1.1em;
+    font-size: 1.2em;
 }

-h4 {
-    font-size: 0.7em;
-}

 </style>

 In this page you can find cryptographic schemes that can serve as the basis of anonymous credential schemes.

 ## Algebraic MACs

 Algebraic MACs are MACs constructed in cyclic groups of prime order.
-The reason these MACs are used in the context of anonymous credentials is because it's easy and fast to create zero knowledge proofs about algebraic statements.
+Algebraic MACs are used in the context of anonymous credentials because it's easy and fast to create zero knowledge proofs about algebraic statements.

 <details>
 <summary markdown="span">Click for details</summary>